Can my pet get coronavirus? Get the facts.

 Keep a close eye on your pup to see if the problem worsens.
 Signs could include significant swelling, hives, increased pain or signs of anaphylactic shock, like having trouble breathing.
 You should take your dog to the vet if you notice any of these signs.
 Once you arrive at the veterinary clinic, if the pet has symptoms consistent with a worsening allergic reaction, injectable therapy such as antihistamines, steroids and/or epinephrine may be administered.
 Do not give your dog any medication without consulting your veterinarian first.

-Do your best to remain calm and give her all the love and support she needs until she feels better.
+Do your best to remain calm and give them all the love and support they need until they feel better.

 Please note that any advice is general.
 For further advice and information, you should consult your veterinarian.